 As the field of healthcare only continues to grow, the need for healthcare administrators does too.
-Healthcare administration is an important role in the healthcare industry and many people are drawn to it because it is a rewarding career path with the ability to make a real impact in healthcare.
-It also comes with many benefits, including upward mobility, and potentially high salaries.
+Healthcare administration is an important role in the healthcare industry, and many people are drawn to it because it is a rewarding career path with the ability to make a real impact in healthcare.
+It also comes with many benefits, including upward mobility and potentially high salaries.

-As we mentioned, healthcare administrators have the potential to make substantially high salaries.
+Healthcare administrators have the potential to make substantially high salaries.
 A hospital CEO, for example, could make millions, while many other healthcare admin jobs can earn six-figure salaries.